Adding the Four Immeasurables to the Meditation

-In our last session we tried the exercise, focusing on our mothers, and so, like adjusting new glasses, then if you have any question about the meditation, about the process and so on, then we can adjust it before doing it again.
+In our last session we tried the exercise with a focus on our mothers.
+Any questions about the meditation, about the process and so on?

 Can we say that the meditation on the four immeasurables is linked to this practice we just made about our mothers?

 Well, they are not completely unrelated, but the emphasis is totally different.
-With the four immeasurables, we are directing love and compassion, and so on, to others.
-Here, we’re not so much directing any feelings towards others, but rather it is more closely connected with remembering the kindness of motherly love, so remembering the kindness that we have received.
+With the four immeasurables, we direct love and compassion to others.
+Here, we’re not really directing feelings toward others.
+Instead, the exercise is more closely connected with remembering the kindness of motherly love, the kindness that we have received from our mothers.
 It’s not that the object is different.
-We’re still focusing on others, let's say our mother or our father or our friends, or whatever.
-Focal object is the same, but the way that our mind is relating to it is different: In one case, we are directing toward that object a feeling of love and compassion, etc.; and in the case of the exercise we've done, we are appreciating the beneficial things that we’ve received from them.
+We’re still focusing on others, like our mother or father or friends, or whatever.
+The focal object is the same, but the way that our mind relates to them is different: with the four immeasurables we are directing toward that object a feeling of love and compassion, etc. In the case of the exercise we’re doing, we are appreciating the beneficial things that we’ve received from them.
 The object is the same, but what the mind is doing with the object is different.

-I think this illustrates very well why Tsongkhapa emphasizes that if we want to generate a certain positive state of mind to practice through familiarity, the main thing that we need to know are these two points: What are you focused on, and how is the mind relating to it.
+This illustrates very well why Tsongkhapa emphasizes that if we want to generate a certain positive state of mind through familiarity, the main thing that we need to know are these two points: what are we focused on, and how does the mind relate to it.
 So, here’s a good example that we have the same focal object, but a different way of relating to it.
-Whereas, we can have the other case, in which the object changes, but the way the mind relates to it is the same, as in doing the same exercise that we just did, but focusing on our father rather than on our mother..
+We can also have the other case, in which the object changes, but the way the mind relates to it is the same, as in doing the same exercise that we just did but focusing on our father rather than on our mother.

 Could you please clarify the steps.